Configuring Google Hangouts for use with Devio

-In most cases, you should be able to connect the Devio CR-1 to your computer, launch the soft codec of your choice, and the soft codec will automatically utilize Devio for all conference audio.
+In most cases, you should be able to connect Devio to your computer, launch the soft codec of your choice, and the soft codec will automatically utilize Devio for all conference audio.
 However, it is sometimes necessary to manually configure a soft codec to use Devio, rather than its existing default audio device.
 This article will demonstrate how to configure this when needed.

 Ensuring the computer recognizes Devio properly

-When the Devio CR-1 is connected to a computer via USB, it will enumerate as a speakerphone.
+When the Devio is connected to a computer via USB, it will enumerate as a speakerphone.
 This means that it will provide both a microphone and loudspeaker to the computer.

 If you wish to confirm that Devio has connected and enumerated properly, you can open the sound properties for the computer using one of the methods below: